dequelabs/axe-core/doc/frame-messenger.md

 ## axe.frameMessenger({ open })

-`open` is a function that should setup the communication channel with iframes.
+`open` is a function that should set up the communication channel with iframes.
 It is passed a `topicHandler` function, which must be called when a message is received from another frame.

 The `topicHandler` function takes two arguments: the `data` object and a callback function that is called when the subscribed listener completes.
 The `data` object is exclusively passed data that can be serialized with `JSON.stringify()`, which depending on the system may need to be used.